Janjanbureh Slavery - The Gambia

 Gambia rivEr, view on Janjanbureh

-I was only in Janjanbureh – The Gambia for an afternoon and then quickly moved on to Kairoh Garden in Kuntaur from where I cycled to the stone circles of Wassu and was also allowed to see the chimpanzee on Baboon Island!
+I was only in Janjanbureh – The Gambia for an afternoon.
+After that I quickly went on to Kairoh Garden in Kuntaur.
+From there I cycled to the stone circles of Wassu.
+And I also got to see the chimpanzees on Baboon Island!

 Fishing at the Gambia River